avtnguyen/Oil-Spill-Detection-ML-Model/README.md

 [Source](https://www.kaggle.com/datasets/sudhanshu2198/oil-spill-detection)

 ### Project Pipeline :
-1. Data processing and exploration: In this section, I performed data cleaning to remove NaN vaues and features that contains only zero values.
+**1. Data processing and exploration:** In this section, I performed data cleaning to remove NaN vaues and features that contains only zero values.
 I also checked for imblance classes and the data distribution as shown in the table below

 | Category       | Total values  | Percentage(%)  |
 | -------------  |:-------------:| --------------:|